 People with learning disabilities die on average 23 to 27 years earlier than the wider population.
-The LeDeR programme looks at what could be the reasons behind this health inequality, and identifies how we can deliver improvements in the quality of health and social care of people with learning disabilities.
+The Learning Disabilities Mortality Review (LeDeR) Programme looks at what could be the reasons behind this health inequality, and identifies how we can deliver improvements in the quality of health and social care of people with learning disabilities.

 The LeDeR programme is commissioned by NHS England, coordinated by Bristol University, and delivered locally.
 Every death of a person with a learning disability is individually reviewed as part of the programme.
 The findings are then collated into national and local reports to identify key themes and learning points.